 I’ll be the first to admit that I was one of those coaches that programmed barbell back squats for all of my clients when I first started training.

-They had always been in every magazine workout I’ve ever done so why wouldn’t I program them?
+They had always been in every magazine workout I’ve ever done and they are a great multi joint exercise so why wouldn’t I program them?

 I quickly learned that that they are not the best for the average gym goer for many reasons included:

 - Excess stress on your spine from the bar being loaded on it.